Family Devotions

 Family Devotions is a 1981 play by American playwright David Henry Hwang.
-Hwang's third play, it depicts the clash of West and East within three generations of an assimilated Chinese-American family living in a Los Angeles suburb.
+Hwang's third play depicts the clash of West and East within three generations of an assimilated Chinese-American family living in a Los Angeles suburb.
 The play premiered on October 18, 1981 Off-Broadway at the Joseph Papp Public Theater.
 It was directed by Robert Allan Ackerman, with Michael Paul Chan, Jodi Long, Lauren Tom, and Victor Wong.
 The play was nominated for a Drama Desk Award.

-It is published as part of Trying to Find Chinatown: The Selected Plays by Theatre Communications Group. and also in an acting edition published by Dramatists Play Service.
+It is published as part of Trying to Find Chinatown: The Selected Plays by Theatre Communications Group.
+It is also in an acting edition published by Dramatists Play Service.